-The data collection field period for this survey was May 2 to May 8, 2022.
-Postcard notifications were mailed to all ATP panelists with a known residential address on May 2, 2022.
+The data collection field period for this survey was Sept.
+13 to Sept.
+18, 2022.
+Postcard notifications were mailed to all ATP panelists with a known residential address on Sept.
+12.

 Invitations were sent out in two separate launches: Soft Launch and Full Launch.
-Sixty panelists were included in the soft launch, which began with an initial invitation sent on May 2, 2022.
-The ATP panelists chosen for the initial soft launch were known responders who had completed previous ATP surveys within one day of receiving their invitation.
-All remaining English- and Spanish-speaking panelists were included in the full launch and were sent an invitation on May 3, 2022.
+Sixty panelists were included in the soft launch, which began with an initial invitation sent on Sept.
+13. The ATP panelists chosen for the initial soft launch were known responders who had completed previous ATP surveys within one day of receiving their invitation.
+All remaining English- and Spanish-speaking panelists were included in the full launch and were also sent an invitation on Sept.
+13.